 We offer a variety of aquatic rehab and swimming exercise in our pool, taught by Paradise staff.
 These are designed to address a multitude of conditions and a variety of fitness levels.
-Pain relief comes from increased movement and exercise and aquatic exercise is a proven method to address both pain and limited mobility.
+Pain relief comes from increased movement and exercise, and aquatic exercise is a proven method to treat both pain and limited mobility.

 See the Events/Classes section of our web page to see what events and classes we have available.
 Reserve your place, since pool space may be limited.
 Keep checking back, and/or sign up for our newsletter to keep up with us as we develop more classes for you.
-Classes will be priced by the trainer and does not include a day use pass.
+Classes are priced by the trainer and do not include a day-use pass.
 Download our flyer for more information.

 The pool is open for your enjoyment Monday from 6 a.m. to 6 p.m., Tuesday through Friday from 6 a.m. to 7 p.m., and Saturday from 6 a.m. to 5 p.m.
 General use is only closed during classes, so please see the class schedule for when the pool use is restricted.
 See our FAQ for what to wear and bring.

 Microdermabrasion, also known as Microderm, is one of the easiest and most effective anti-aging treatments you can get.
 Its benefits are many: Microderm softens fine lines and wrinkles, helps to smooth coarsely textured skin, decreases the appearance of scarring, decreases pore size, and reduces superficial hyper-pigmentation, also known as age spots.

 For certain skin, types microdermabrasion can be used in conjunction with a chemical or enzyme peel to increase their effectiveness.

 This item cannot be booked online.
 Please call the esthetician directly to find out more.

 Let them make your skin radiant.
 There are so many ways to accomplish this, check out the services menu to see all the options you have.

 OUR HAIR STYLISTS